EliaGorokhovsky/Fabula/README.md

 Fabula is designed for phones or tablets running on Android OS, which is the optimal choice for accessibility because Android currently holds 74.15% of the global mobile operating system market share.

 Fabula is secure, bug free, and offers a bug reporting system.
+We ensure further personal privacy by never asking for personally identifiable information or additional permissions on your device for our social media integration.

 # Licensing and Use